Date

 Getting these details right is what separates a good roof from a great one.
 Let’s walk through the most frequent installation mistakes to sidestep and the best practices for keeping your cedar roof in top condition, so you can enjoy its natural charm for as long as possible.

-Installation Pitfalls to Avoid
+Common Cedar Shake Installation Mistakes to Avoid

 Even the most carefully planned project can go wrong if you fall into a few common traps.
 One of the biggest mistakes is installing cedar shingles the moment they arrive.
 Cedar is a natural material that needs time to acclimate to your local humidity; installing it too soon can cause the shingles to expand or contract later, leading to damage.
 Another frequent error is using the wrong materials.
 Using incorrect nails or skipping the essential starter course can seriously compromise your roof’s integrity from day one.
 Finally, pay close attention to spacing.
 Shingles butted too tightly against each other don’t allow for natural movement, which can cause buckling and cracking.
 These details are why a professional residential roofing installation is often the safest bet.